 Heavenly Mountain Resort: (775) 586-7000; Open: 10a - 3p (Directions)

 Gondola ride to the tubing venue is an additional charge.
-Gondola prices: Adults: $30; Teens: $26; Child: $20.
+Gondola prices: Adults: $48; Teens: $37; Child: $27.
 Children under 4 are free.
 The tubing venue is located at Heavenly's Adventure Peak, elevation 9,123 feet.
 When you arrive at Adventure Peak, the price for the tubing run is an additional $30 per hour.
-(For adults that's $30 for the Gondola and $30 for the tubing session.)
-Riders must be at least 42 inches to ride.
+(For adults that's $48 for the Gondola and $30 per hour for the tubing session.)
+Riders under 42 inches pay $15 per hour to ride.
 This venue has abundant amenities.
 The resort claims more than four lanes that are 500 feet long, with a 65 foot vertical drop.

 You might also like to go on a horse-drawn slide ride.